 How this tropical island came to be known as the “Lion City” when no such animals existed in this part of the globe, and not the far more appropriate name of “Tiger City” instead?

 When Singapore became a British settlement in 1819, through the clever negotiating skills of the farsighted British East India Company officer, Sir Stamford Raffles, it was sparsely populated with native Malays, migrants from other parts of present day Indonesia and a few Chinese settlers.
-Beyond its urban precincts, its extensive interiors were covered by thick forests teaming with wildlife and ferocious man-eating tigers which would prey on these animals and any human inhabitants who were foolhardy enough to make forays into these forested areas.
+Beyond its urban precincts, its extensive interiors were covered by thick jungles teaming with wildlife and ferocious man-eating tigers which would prey on these animals and any human inhabitants who were foolhardy enough to make forays into these forested areas.

 My viewers from countries beyond Singapore would be curious to ask how this tropical island came to be known as the “Lion City” when no such animals existed in this part of the globe,and not the far more appropriate name of “Tiger City” instead?